 Complaints (Informal and Formal) and Alternative Dispute Resolution (ADR) Process

 The Complaints and ADR Programs are responsible for ensuring that DTRA employees have a fair, neutral, timely and responsive avenue of redress when they believe they have been subjected to discrimination based on their race, color, religion, sex, national origin, age, disability, and/or reprisal for having participated in protected Equal Employment Opportunity (EEO) activity.
-These ADR program is also designed to help resolve any type of workplace dispute.
+These ADR program are also designed to help resolve any type of workplace dispute.
 The goal of the Complaints and ADR Programs is to resolve issues at the lowest possible level and to get beyond the issues, so that employees and managers can more quickly return to the DTRA’s mission.
 The pre-complaint/ADR Program Manager serves as a technical advisor, and is responsible for ensuring that:

 - Informal Discrimination Complaints are quickly addressed;